Antisocial Behaviour and Hate Incident Policy

 - Establishing the incident did not take place.

-- Determining the issues reported are not considered by the ASB Team as anti-social behaviour.
+- Determining the issues reported are not considered by the ASB Service as ASB.

 - Not having enough evidence to prove the matter to the relevant standard of proof.

-- The anti-social behaviour has stopped and risk of further ASB is low.
+- The ASB/Hate Incidents have stopped and risk of further issues is low.

-ASB Officers will ensure they communicate to the victim/witness when a case will be closed and the reasons why.
-The rationale for case closure will be recorded in the case action plan.
+Officers will communicate to the victim/witness when a case will be closed and the reasons why.

 The full details of the following procedure are set out in the accompanying ASB Procedure document.

-The support for victims and witnesses of anti-social behaviour, provided by the ASB Team will vary, depending on the type of anti-social behaviour they are experiencing.
-The ASB Team will also make referrals to other support agencies, as and when required.
+The support for victims and witnesses of ASB and Hate Incidents, provided by ASB Service will vary, depending on the type of ASB and Hate Incidents they are experiencing.
+The Officer will also make referrals to other support agencies, as and when required.

 Once an enquiry has converted into a case, the following service offer will be in place for victims and witnesses: